maarxx/SmarterDoctors/README.md

 # Introduction

-You'll add the mod.
-You'll enable the mod.

-There is no GUI, and no options.
-It just works.

-It helps many more Jobs are done in a smart priority sorted order, instead of just randomly.
+For various types of Work, the mod helps pawns prioritize all of the similar tasks, instead of doing them randomly.

 # Explanation